kbram/6eb61a8e-bfcf-4a27-9952-926f9f85f03c/README.md

 -   Output summary for progress report
 -   Output feedback for wrong answers

+## Continuous Integration (CI)

+This project uses GitHub Actions for CI.
+On every push or pull request to `main`, tests are run automatically using the workflow defined in `.github/workflows/ci.yml`.

+To require tests to pass before merging:

+1. Go to your repository's **Settings > Branches**.
+2. Add a branch protection rule for `main`.
+3. Enable **Require status checks to pass before merging** and select the `CI` workflow.
+4. Optionally, enable **Require branches to be up to date before merging**.

 ## Technologies Used

 -   Laravel (Console Commands, Service classes)
 -   PHPUnit (Unit testing)
 -   Docker, Docker Compose
+-   GitHub Actions (Continuous Integration)

 ## Project Structure